tsvetpetkov/var/README.md

-Example code showing how to estimate a simple vector autoregression for macroeconomic analysis and plot impulse-response functions identified with a Cholesky decomposition of the errors from scratch and manually without the need to use paid Matlab libraries.
+Example MATLAB code to estimate a simple vector autoregression for macroeconomic analysis and plot impulse-response functions identified with a Cholesky decomposition of the errors from scratch and manually without the need to use paid MATLAB libraries.